Chassahowitzka - Things to Do

 Abundant wildlife and a range of outdoor activities reward visitors to Chassahowitzka’s diverse habitats.

-Chassahowitzka has feral hogs, a moderate deer herd, and fair numbers of small game and waterfowl.
+Chassahowitzka has feral hogs, a moderate deer herd, wild turkey, and fair numbers of small game and waterfowl.
 As restoration of the uplands proceeds, prescribed burns in the sandhills and flatwoods should improve the habitat for deer.
 Hunting pressure is heaviest during general gun season.
+Some hunts require a quota permit, which offers a higher-quality hunting experience.
 Check the regulations summary brochure and hunt calendar before you visit.
-Quota permits ensure a high-quality experience.

 Hiking, Biking & Horseback Riding